bahamasbahamas/detjson/README.md

 #### Requirements

-go-version from app/go.mod has been installed
+go-version 1.14 and go.mod has been installed

 #### How to use it (stores the output in the file test.json)
     marshaller := detjson.NewMarshaller("JSONString")